Nature spotting in Aberdeen and Aberdeenshire

 Poised puffins

 Just 27 miles north of Aberdeen at the dramatic cliff face of the Bullers of Buchan, you’ll spot some picture-perfect puffins who look like they’re getting ready for their close-up.
+The best time of year to spot these beauties is spring and summer.

 See leaping dolphins